 The members jointly possess major resources in the form of networks over both short and long distances.
 When harmonized, these networks provide communications links for all needs.

-The SSNf shares the view that the existence of a well-dimensioned fibre optic network for telecommunications and data communications is of critical significance to Sweden's competitiveness and its potential for economic growth.
-That is why the members of the SSNf will continue to develop Sweden's broadband infrastructure in association with one another.
+The Swedish Local Fibre Alliance shares the view that the existence of a well-dimensioned fibre optic network for telecommunications and data communications is of critical significance to Sweden's competitiveness and its potential for economic growth.
+That is why the members of the Swedish Local Fibre Alliance will continue to develop Sweden's broadband infrastructure in association with each another.

-The SSNf, which is one of the most important players on today's market, has also initiated cooperation with the other Nordic countries.
+The Swedish Local Fibre Alliance, which is one of the most important players on market today, has also initiated cooperation with the other Nordic countries.
 The intention is to facilitate the exchange of experiences and cross-border cooperation on various levels.